New edition of Tools for Varroa Management from the Honey Bee Health Coalition

 The new edition includes extensive revisions, treatment tables, and updates for beekeepers to manage Varroa mites.

-The Honey Bee Health Coalition recently unveiled the 8th edition of the "Tools for Varroa Management Guide".
+The Honey Bee Health Coalition recently unveiled the ninth edition of the "Tools for Varroa Management Guide".
 The guide provides information on the latest tools and options for beekeepers in the United States and Canada to keep bees healthy and manage varroa mites, which spread disease within and among honey bee colonies.

 Varroa mites represent one of the greatest threats to honey bee health, honey production, and pollination services.
-Untreated or ineffectively treated colonies can fail, causing economic losses to beekeepers, potentially impacting agricultural food production.
+Untreated or ineffectively treated colonies can die, causing economic losses to beekeepers, potentially impacting agricultural food production.
 Colonies infested with varroa are also a potential source of mites and diseases that can spread to other colonies and apiaries.

 Acknowledgments